 1. Water Quality Control Plan.
 The Regional Water Board adopted the Water Quality Control Plan for the San Francisco Bay Basin (Basin Plan), which designates beneficial uses, establishes water quality objectives (WQOs), and contains implementation programs and policies to achieve those objectives for all waters addressed through the plan.
 Requirements in this Order implement the Basin Plan.
 In addition, this Order implements State Water Board Resolution No. 88-63, which establishes State policy that all waters, with certain exceptions, should be considered suitable or potentially suitable for municipal or domestic supply.
-Because of the marine influence on Central San Francisco Bay, total dissolved solids exceed 3,000 mg/L; therefore, Central San Francisco Bay meets an exception to State Water Board Resolution No. 88-63.
-Beneficial uses applicable to Central San Francisco Bay are as follows:
+Because of the marine influence on Lower San Francisco Bay, total dissolved solids exceed 3,000 mg/L; therefore, Lower San Francisco Bay meets an exception to State Water Board Resolution No. 88-63.
+The table below lists beneficial uses applicable to Lower San Francisco Bay: